JohnKelly-T/to-do-list/README.md

 ## Features

-- Add new tasks to your to-do list.
+- ✏️ Create new tasks and add them to your to-do list
-- A quick tasks section for very quick tasks.
+- ⚡ Quickly jot down small items with the Quick Tasks section
-- Edit existing tasks.
+- 🛠️ Edit existing tasks to keep your list up to date
-- Mark tasks as complete.
+- ✅ Mark tasks as complete to track your progress
-- Delete tasks.
+- 🗑️ Remove tasks when they’re no longer needed
-- Organize tasks into projects.
+- 🗂️ Organize tasks into customizable Projects for better focus
-- Light and Dark mode.
+- 🌙 Switch between Light and Dark Mode for comfortable viewing
+- 💾 Automatically saves your data using Local Storage

 ## Live Demo
 https://johnkelly-t.github.io/to-do-list/